JoelK02/myqrcode-hub/README.md

 - **QR Code Generation**: Generate unique QR codes for each unit that link to a digital menu.
 - **Unit Management**: Track and manage units and buildings, including QR code assignment.
 - **Menu Management**: Create and manage menu items with categories, prices, and availability.
+- **Building-Specific Menus**: Associate menu items with specific buildings to show relevant items for each property.
 - **Service Management**: Manage services offered with durations, prices, and categories.
 - **Order Processing**: Accept and process orders from guests via QR code scans.
 - **Mobile-Friendly Interface**: Responsive design for both admin and guest-facing pages.